syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-Enable-the-Tabbed-Style-Dockable-Window-using-TabbedMDI-manager.md

 ---
 layout: post
-title: How to Enable the Tabbed Style Dockable Window using TabbedMDI manager | WindowsForms | Syncfusion
+title: How to Enable the Tabbed Style Dockable Window using TabbedMDI manager | Windows Forms | Syncfusion
 description: How to Enable the Tabbed Style Dockable Window using TabbedMDI manager
-platform: WindowsForms
+platform: windowsforms
 control: DockingManager
 documentation: ug
 ---